DoD-Platform-One/gitlab/chart/doc/advanced/geo/index.md

    If this step fails, you may be using the wrong IP address, or a firewall may be preventing access to the server.
-Check the IP address, paying close attention to the difference between public and private addresses and ensure that, if a firewall is present, the **secondary** node is permitted to connect to the **primary** node on port 5432.
+Check the IP address, paying close attention to the difference between public and private addresses and ensure that, if a firewall is present, the **secondary** PostgreSQL node is permitted to connect to the **primary** PostgreSQL node on TCP port 5432.

 1. Place the content into `/etc/gitlab/gitlab.rb`
 1. Run `gitlab-ctl reconfigure`.
 If you experience any issues in regards to the service not listening on TCP, try directly restarting it with `gitlab-ctl restart postgresql`.
-1. Place the Primary database's certificate content from above into `primary.crt`
+1. Place the Primary PostgreSQL node's certificate content from above into `primary.crt`
-1. Set up PostgreSQL TLS verification on the **secondary** node:
+1. Set up PostgreSQL TLS verification on the **secondary** PostgreSQL node:

    Install the `primary.crt` file: